material-components/material-components-web/CONTRIBUTING.md

 3. Navigate to your dashboard, scroll down to where it says "Access Key", and click "Show"
 4. Enter your password when prompted
 5. Copy your access key
-6. Run `SAUCE_USERNAME=<your-saucelabs-username> SAUCE_ACCESS_KEY=<your-saucelabs-access-key> npm test`
+6. Run `SAUCE_USERNAME=<your-saucelabs-username> SAUCE_ACCESS_KEY=<your-saucelabs-access-key> yarn run test`

 This will have karma run our unit tests across all browsers we support, and ensure your changes will not introduce regressions.

-Alternatively, you can run `npm run test:watch` and manually open browsers / use VMs / use emulators to test your changes.
+Alternatively, you can run `yarn run test:watch` and manually open browsers / use VMs / use emulators to test your changes.

 ### Coding Style